-We are excited to announce a new version release for both our PDF Checker and our PDF Optimizer scriptable server tools.
+We are excited to announce a new version release for both our PDF Checker and our PDF Optimizer command line interface.
 Each of these releases focuses on streamlining access to valuable information about your PDFs and providing more power to automate robust document workflows.
 Let’s take a deeper dive into what’s new and what it means for you.

 About PDF Checker